msjackiebrown/binary-2-decimal-convertor/README.md

 # Binary-2-Decimal-Convertor

+> **Note:** This project was created with the assistance of AI.
+The implementation successfully meets all requirements and demonstrates the power of AI-assisted development.

 Binary is the number system all digital computers are based on.
 Therefore it's important for developers to understand binary, or base 2, mathematics.
 The purpose of Bin2Dec is to provide practice and understanding of how binary calculations.

 Bin2Dec allows the user to enter strings of up to 8 binary digits, 0's and 1's, in any sequence and then displays its decimal equivalent.